kitspace/awesome-electronics/README.md

 - [Micah Scott](https://www.youtube.com/user/micahjd) - Video logs of reverse engineering and re-purposing consumer electronics hardware in creative ways.
 - [Afrotechmods](https://www.youtube.com/user/afrotechmods) - Tutorials on electronics projects, often suitable for beginners as well.
 - [The Signal Path](https://www.youtube.com/user/TheSignalPathBlog) - Very in depth teardowns, repairs and reviews of lab equipment and prototyping products.

+## Tutorials
+- [All About Circuits](http://www.allaboutcircuits.com/textbook/) - Online textbook for learning theory with clear diagrams and explanations.